 Arctic heritage aside, the Samoyed is still prone to hereditary and congenital conditions that can adversely affect his health — not to mention your family’s budget.
 Some of the conditions and illnesses Sammies are prone to include eye conditions such as glaucoma and keratoconjunctivitis sicca (KCS or dry eye); skin conditions such as alopecia X; cardiac problems such as pulmonic stenosis; muscular problems such as muscular dystrophy; and brain conditions such as spongiform leukodystrophy.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet, as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Samoyed inherits anything more than an ability to withstand the elements, you’re covered.